A judgment is a court’s decision or determination and generally finalises a matter.

 - according to the Supreme Court of Queensland Act 1991.

-If interest is being claimed, your affidavit will need to indicate the period of time and interest charged.
+If you claim interest, your affidavit must indicate the period of time and interest charged.

-If no date is included, the interest allowed will be taken from the date of filing the cliam at the court.
+If you don’t include a date, the interest allowed is taken from the date you filed the claim at the court.

-The Form 46 - Affidavit in support of request for default judgment (UCPR) should clearly show how the interest has been calculated.
+Your Form 46 - Affidavit (UCPR) (DOC, 41KB) in support of Form 25 - Request for default judgment (DOC, 31KB) should show clearly how interest has been calculated.

-Summary judgment is a judgment made by the court after a defence has been filed.
+A summary judgment is made by the court after the defendant has filed a defence.

-An application for summary judgment is usually made when you believe that the plaintiff’s/defendant’s case has no real prospect of succeeding or being defended.
+You would apply for summary judgment when you believe the other party’s case has no real prospect of succeeding or being defended.